MichaelCoffey7/SpectrumTradeBot/README.md

 # SpectrumTradeBot
-A crypto-currency trading bot designed to run on cryptotrader.org.
+A trading automata.
-The backtest is available at: https://cryptotrader.org/backtests/vWhqDRpE3LdQjTuaF
+The algorithm may be adapted for use in financial markets.